Indonesian presidential aircraft: History

 The president of Indonesia and the vice president formerly used aircraft chartered from Garuda Indonesia for air travel.
 Boeing 737-800s were used for domestic flights and short-range international flights while Airbus A330-300s were used for most overseas trips and state visits.
 The Indonesian Air Force also has special VIP squadrons for the president, vice president and government ministers.
-One of them is the 17 Squadron (Skadron Udara 17) operating Avro RJ85s, Boeing 737-200s, Boeing 737-400s, Fokker F27-400s, Fokker F28-1000s and the Lockheed C-130 Hercules fixed-wing aircraft; while the other squadron is the 45 Squadron (Skadron Udara 45) flying Aérospatiale AS 332L-1 Super Puma helicopters.
-All these aircraft and helicopters are based at Halim Perdanakusuma Airforce Base, Jakarta.
+One of them is the 17th Squadron (Skadron Udara 17) operating Avro RJ85s, Boeing 737-200s, Boeing 737-400s, Fokker F27-400s, Fokker F28-1000s and the Lockheed C-130 Hercules fixed-wing aircraft; while the other squadron is the 45th Squadron (Skadron Udara 45) flying Aérospatiale AS 332L-1 Super Puma helicopters.
+All these aircraft and helicopters are based at Halim Perdanakusuma AFB, Jakarta.
 Almost all presidential flights depart from there.
 Garuda Indonesia and Indonesian Air Force aircraft were used by Indonesian presidents Sukarno, Suharto, B.J.
 Habibie, Abdurrahman Wahid, Megawati Sukarnoputri and during most of Susilo Bambang Yudhoyono's administration.

-The plan to acquire a new presidential aircraft had been contemplated since the Abdurrahman Wahid administration (1999 – 2001).
+The plan to acquire a new presidential aircraft had been contemplated since the Abdurrahman Wahid's administration (1999–2001).
 On 3 November 2009, the legislature approved a budget of IDR 200 billion as down payment for a VVIP Boeing 737-500 aircraft.
 The Indonesian State Secretariat included the cost of buying a new airplane into the 2010-2011 state budget.

-In January 2010, the Indonesian Government announced a USD 200 million budget to acquire a new aircraft for presidential and government use.
-The government insisted the cost of operating its own aircraft would be lower than chartering a Garuda aircraft every time the President had to travel.
-On 27 December 2010, Indonesian Government with Boeing signed a purchase agreement for a 737-800 Boeing Business Jet 2 aircraft.
+In January 2010, the Indonesian government announced a USD 200 million budget to acquire a new aircraft for presidential and government use.
+The government insisted the cost of operating its own aircraft would be lower than chartering aircraft every time the president had to travel.
+On 27 December 2010, Indonesian government with Boeing signed a purchase agreement for a 737-800 Boeing Business Jet 2 aircraft.